-A pay item for the "Workers Present" (TN-44) sign is to be used on all Interstate construction projects in the event that reduced speed limits for the construction zone are approved for use as defined in section 4-712.00.
+A pay item for the "Workers Present" (TN-44) sign is to be used on all Interstate construction projects in the event that reduced speed limits for the construction zone are requested and established by the contractor.
 This sign is to be placed 1,000 feet in advance of the reduced speed limit sign, which is to be located at the beginning of the active construction work zone.
 These signs shall be located on the right side and on the median side of the roadway (except on the concrete median barrier wall sections).
 The signs shall be located only on the right side downstream of each interchange on-ramp within the active construction work zone.